Your local Costa Rica Travel agency, since 1999

 Scuba Diving in Costa Rica Overview

-• Diving in Costa Rica is available for beginners.
+checkmark Diving in Costa Rica is available for beginners.
 While some tours require you to be PADI-certified, others in Guanacaste allow you to try out diving in open water without a license.
-Discover scuba diving in Costa Rica.
-Try out the experience.

 What to Expect from Scuba Diving in Costa Rica

-Over 20 dive sites within 20 minutes of Playas del Coco, offering the most incredible variety of fish and animals to see.
-Popular ones include Punta Argentina, Punta Gorda, Monkeys Head, Tortuga, and the Bat Islands.
-In addition to the type of species you can spot, there’s also variety in the level of difficulty of the dives.
-There’s a spot for everyone, from beginners to advanced divers and everyone in between.
-This area is known for its many islands, significant marine life, and fish schools surrounding them.
-The depths vary from 30 feet to 100 feet.
+There are over 20 dive sites within 20 minutes of Playas del Coco, offering the most incredible variety of fish and marine life.
+Popular spots include Punta Argentina, Punta Gorda, Monkeys Head, Tortuga, and the Bat Islands.
+There’s a dive spot for everyone, from beginners to advanced divers and everyone in between.

 At Tortuga, you’ll find a sunken fishing boat, a shark cave, rock walls, and sand channels.